 In the regression-based financial models, there are hundreds of potential factor candidates \citep{bali2011maxing, campbell2008search, cochrane2011presidential, harvey2016and, hou2020replicating, mclean2016does}.
-To account for this, we allow the dimension $p$ can be large; thus, we need to handle the curse of dimensionality.
+To account for this, we allow that the dimension $p$ can be large; thus, we need to handle the curse of dimensionality.
 To do this, we assume that the coefficient beta process $\bbeta(t) = (\beta_{1}(t) ,\ldots, \beta_{p}(t)) ^{\top}$ satisfies the following sparsity condition:

 where $ \delta \in [0,1)$, $s_p$ is diverging slowly in $p$, and $0^0$ is defined as 0.
 This general sparsity condition includes the exact sparsity condition, i.e., $\delta=0$.
-We note that the exact sparsity condition implies that only several factors are significant, while most factors do not affect the dependent process.
-Thus, intuitively, we assume that the relatively small number of factors are significant.
+The exact sparsity condition implies that only several factors are significant, while most factors do not affect the dependent process.
+Thus, we assume that the relatively small number of factors is significant.
 We note that since the beta process is an It\^o diffusion process, in general, the boundedness in the sparsity condition \eqref{sparsity_beta} is satisfied with high probability.
-However, for simplicity, we assume the almost sure boundedness.
+Thus, even without the almost sure sparsity condition, the results in this paper hold with high probability.
+However, for simplicity, we assume that the sparsity condition holds almost surely.